Fed Up With Uncivil Discourse Online, Lawmakers Block Their Constituents

 "From our perspective, if you're blocking somebody from commenting, or even receiving your comments, that's a form of censorship that we felt had to stop," said Mejia, whose office has received complaints about blocking by members of Utah's congressional delegation, in particular Congresswoman Mia Love.

 A spokesman for Love, Richard Piatt, said it's rare for them.
-But those who do get blocked usually have committed what he called "egregious" violations – that includes racial slurs and profanity.
+But those who do get blocked usually have committed what he called "egregious" violations — including racial slurs and profanity.

 As for Weiler and Rawson, they talked for almost half an hour.